 Who is it best for?

-As this board has the highest memory speed of any other board on our list, you can already tell that it will catch the eye of most gamers, and even some streamers who aren’t into gaming, but want the highest performance PC if they’re already going custom.
+As this board has the highest memory speed of any other board on my list, you can already tell that it will catch the eye of most gamers, and even some streamers who aren’t into gaming, but want the highest-performance PC if they’re already going custom.

 And even though the storage on this board isn’t quite high, the other specs simply make it a well-rounded motherboard definitely worth the 700$ price tag.